- 1 Eczema nutrition

 Note: Many nutritionists recommend drinking a daily glass of vegetable juice plants combining ingredients rich in vitamins and depurative components like beets, carrots, parsley, apple, cucumber, grapes, spinach, lettuce or celery.

-More information about eczema and its natural treatment.
+More information about eczema remedies.